 After you have the milk and probiotics blended, pour the contents into a large glass bowl.
 Cover the bowl with a large towel, place it in a completely cool oven and be sure not to open the oven or use the stovetop (do this overnight for ease of use).
 As it sits away from air, light, and heat, it will start to culture.
 The next day, 24 hours later, come back and take a look.
 It should have bubbles in it and smell like yogurt.

 Chowder offers this delicious, creamy flavor that you just don’t get in vegan soups or stews, as yummy as those options might be.
 Chowder is such a comforting meal that you can create in your own home with nothing more than a standard soup recipe, some non-dairy milk and your choice of flour.
 I use a tablespoon of coconut flour and three tablespoons of non-dairy milk per bowl of chowder in my recipes, but you can use any milk or flour that you like.
 Just add the contents in towards the end of cooking and give it a nice stir so it can thicken.
 Need recipes?
-Here’s a perfect corn chowder to try this summer!
+Here’s a Creamy and Smoky Corn Chowder to try this summer!

 7. To Make Vegan Creamsicles